 HoreKa: You have to be a member of an existing computing time project that is either in the Preliminary Phase or has been fully accepted.
 If this is the case, please fill out the HoreKa access form, have it signed and send it to firstname.lastname@example.org.

-HAICORE: If you are a member of one of the institutions in the Helmholtz Association, please fill out the HAICORE access form and send it to email@example.com.
-It is also a good idea to contact the Helmholtz AI consultants before doing so.
+HAICORE: If you are a member of one of the institutions in the Helmholtz Association, there is no further entitlement needed and you can register yourself for the HAICORE@KIT service.
+Note that this is a seperate service and HoreKa resources are not available.
 Please refer to the Helmholtz AI website for more information.

 Future Technologies Partition (FTP): You have to be a member of an existing HoreKa computing time project that is either in the Preliminary Phase or has been fully accepted.
 If this is the case, please contact the support channels to request access to the FTP.